-Holding up a slide of incredibly thinly sliced magma from the Llaima Volcano, Boise State graduate student Aaron Marshall points to the narrow, branching network of bubbles surrounded by crystals.
-Marshall collected the sample in Chile during spring semester, and it may hold the key to explaining the volcano’s uncharacteristically explosive eruption about 16,000 years ago.
+Holding up a glass slide with a sample of thinly sliced magma from the Llaima Volcano, Boise State graduate student Aaron Marshall points to the narrow, branching network of bubbles surrounded by crystals.
+Marshall collected the sample in Chile and it may hold the key to explaining the volcano’s uncharacteristically explosive eruption about 16,000 years ago.

-Marshall’s research currently is supported by grants from the National Geographic, the National Science Foundation Division of Earth Sciences and a Department of Geosciences Burnham grant.
+He did and has become a critical contributor to this science.
+Marshall’s research currently is supported by grants from National Geographic, the National Science Foundation Division of Earth Sciences and a Department of Geosciences Burnham grant.